wollewald/ADS1115_WE/README.md

 In version 1.4.1 I have implemented the option to use TinyWireM instead of Wire.
 Therefore the library can be used, for example, on an ATtiny85.

-Since version 1.3.0 I have added a feature to the continuous mode, which ensures that you can change channels safely without risking that the first data read is still from the former channel.
-If you experienced this issue, you might have solved it with a delay.
-If this applies to you, you can delete the delays.

 If you like the library it would be cool if you can give it a star.
 If you find bugs, please inform me.

+<h2>Some remarks on the continuous mode</h2>

+When you change channels in continuous mode using ``setCompareChannels()``, the current conversion will be completed first before the next measurement for the new channel will be started.
+This means you have to wait the time of two conversions before you can be sure that a measured value of the new channel is available.
+In contrast to the single shot mode, there is no way to determine when this process is completed.
+Therefore I added delays according to the rate that you have set.
+The disadvantage is that changing channels is a blocking process.

+If you don't want blocking code, you can use the function ``setCompareChannels_nonblock()``.
+But please be aware that you have to ensure yourself that the measured value has been obtained from the new channel.

+I recommend using the single shot mode instead, because in this mode you can immediately start a new measurement on the new channel and you can check whether the current conversion is completed with the ``isBusy()`` function.

 <h2>Beware of fake modules</h2>